nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 The final strength of `only` bounds is that they allow us to introduce whole new *families* of default bounds.
 One example is the idea of [introducing a `Move` bound](https://smallcultfollowing.com/babysteps/blog/2025/10/21/move-destruct-leak/).
 Note that this is a distinct feature and is not covered under the [current RFC][RFC].

 All types in Rust today are "movable" and "forgettable", meaning that you can memcpy the value from place to place so long as you stop using the previous location *and* you can recycle the memory where it is stored without running the value's destructor.
-There is one notable exception -- when you pin a value, you it can no longer be moved, and you must run its destructor before its memory is reused -- but otherwise this is a hard-and-fast rule.
+There is one notable exception -- when you pin a value, it can no longer be moved, and you must run its destructor before its memory is reused -- but otherwise this is a hard-and-fast rule.
 And that's annoying!

 The problem is that not being able to guarantee that a destructor runs blocks a lot of unsafe code patterns.
 For example, [scoped tasks a la `rayon` depend on a destructor for safety](https://smallcultfollowing.com/babysteps/blog/2016/10/02/observational-equivalence-and-unsafe-code/).
 In sync code, this works because we've decided it's UB to unwind a stack frame without running the destructors of values stored there, and so if you put a local variable on the stack, you can be sure its destructor will run.
 But that doesn't work in `async` code!
 And there are times when unwinding *without* running destructors would be nice.